 Split condition settings

-Just like the in the trigger rule settings, the Event specified in the Split Condition will check the order against its initial status.
-Therefore, it is not possible to Split your automation according to the Order tag, unless the order had that tag when triggering the workflow.
+Just like the trigger rule settings, the Event specified in the Split Condition will check the order against its initial status.
+Therefore, it is not possible to Split your automation according to the Order tag, Order status, fulfillment status, unless the order had that tag/status when triggering the workflow.

 However, the Split based on the Contact data can help you resolve the problem with the Segment-based Audience filter if you add a short delay of several minutes before Split condition.